Grad School 101: An Intro to GMAT Test Prep

 - Quantitative, Verbal, Integrated Reasoning, Analytical Writing

 Students will be able to see their unofficial scores immediately upon completing the test, and they will have two minutes to decide whether to accept the scores or cancel them.
+Even if you do not cancel your scores at the test center, you will still have 72 hours to decide to cancel (for a fee).
+And even canceled scores can be reinstated (again, for a fee).
+One goal of your GMAT prep program will be to establish the threshold score above which you would NOT cancel the score.
 Once accepted, scores will appear on all score reports sent to schools over the next five years; the GMAT does not offer the option to pick and choose which scores are submitted.

 A student can retake the GMAT once every 16 calendar days but no more than five times in a rolling 12-month period and no more than eight times total.
 The test is administered frequently and on all different days of the week, so a student’s testing schedule is typically determined by business school application deadlines and availability of seats at nearby test centers.
 Students can search for nearby test centers and register to take the test at the GMAC’s website using their mba.com account.
-If requesting accommodations for a disability, that request must be processed prior to scheduling a testing appointment
+If requesting accommodations for a disability, that request must be processed prior to scheduling a testing appointment.
+Your GMAT test preparation will certainly involve establishing at least 2 or 3 GMAT test dates over the course of your program.

 Inspirica’s Approach to GMAT Test Prep

 Inspirica’s approach to GMAT test prep starts with recognizing the differing needs of students applying to graduate programs.
 We’ve seen every type of student, from those who are in college and want to enroll in business school immediately upon graduation to those who have been out of college and working full-time for years.
-Our team will work with you to find a tutor who fits your availability, and your tutor will focus both on teaching strategy and technique and on guiding your independent preparation as you practice those techniques and review content on your own, in whatever proportion is optimal for you.
+Our team will work with you to find a tutor who fits your availability, and your tutor will focus on teaching content, strategy, and technique.
+The tutor will also help you guide your independent preparation as you practice those techniques and review content on your own, in whatever proportion that is optimal for you.

 For GMAT test prep programs, you’ll take official practice tests released by the GMAC using the same software that you’ll use when you take the real test.
 The practice version of the software scores the test in the same way the actual GMAT is scored but still allows you to review each question individually, giving you and your tutor the opportunity to deconstruct your results in order to pinpoint exactly why and how your right answers were right and your wrong answers wrong.